Decoding the Danger: A Deep Dive into "The Most Dangerous Game" and its Enduring Power

 10. How does the story's ending contribute to its overall impact?

 The ending is both satisfying and unsettling.
 Rainsford's victory over Zaroff is a thrilling climax, but it leaves the reader to contemplate the moral implications of his actions.
-He has become the very thing he initially despised – a ruthless killer.
+Plus, he has become the very thing he initially despised – a ruthless killer.
 This ambiguity makes the story’s message resonate more deeply.

 V. Conclusion: An Enduring Legacy